wkarges/post_to_sql/README.md

 ![GlobalVariables.png](images/GlobalVariables.png)

-The first three variables require adjustment for the script to work, the rest are optional.
+**NOTE:** The first three variables require adjustment for the script to work, the rest are optional.

 ### `csv_url` (Adjustment Required)